nephio-project/docs/content/en/docs/guides/install-guides/common-dependencies.md

 ## Setup a Downstream Git Repository

-Nephio needs a git repository (as a source of truth) to store the packages which are getting deployed or already deployed on the cluster.
+Nephio needs a git repository (as a source of truth) to store the packages which are getting deployed or are already deployed on the cluster.
 Either you can use Github/Gitlab or Gitea.
 If you want to use [Gitea](https://about.gitea.com/), then you can follow below steps: